datanav/docs/configuration.rst

 Flows
 =====

-A *data flow* is a set of *pipes* describing the flow of data *entities* from an external system, between *datasets* inside the Sesam Node and finally out of the Sesam Node to a(nother) external system.
+A *flow* is a set of *pipes* describing the flow of data *entities* from an external system, between *datasets* inside the Sesam Node and finally out of the Sesam Node to a external system.
 At the sources of each individual pipe in such a flow, optional *transforms* can be specified that transforms the entities streaming from the source to a another form before arriving at the destination.

-This transform is described using a domain specific language inspired by Lisp called *"DTL"* (see the DTL section for more detail).
+This transform is described using a domain specific language called *"DTL"* (see the DTL section for more detail).
 The transformed entities can be entirely or partially constructed from entities from other datasets, like joins in *SQL select* statements, with the main difference that the result is persisted for each pipe in the flow.